-The importance of strategic planning takes on weight if one considers the consequences of inaccurate strategic planning or no planning at all.
-With no goal to work towards, the motivation of staff could suffer, says Heyrman.
+Heyrman emphasizes the importance of strategic planning if one considers the consequences of inaccurate strategic planning or no planning at all.
+With no goal to work towards, the motivation of staff could suffer.
 This, in turn, could lead to problems with retaining good experts for the company.
 Moreover, inaccurate strategic planning could result in inefficient investments and a lack of resources.
 This goes hand-in-hand with an uneven distribution of tasks and processes, limiting innovation and creativity.